profsmith89/ctps/_sources/chap06.md

 You should have counted to 16.
 A *hexadecimal number system* is one that contains 16 symbols, which correspond to the 16 symbols in the righthand digit of these 16 pairs.

-You'll notice that the first ten of these symbols are the same ones we use everyday in the *decimal* number system: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+You'll notice that the first ten of these symbols are the same ones we use every day in the *decimal* number system: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 The ordering here is significant in computer science for two reasons.
 First, you'll often hear that computer scientists start counting from 0 (called *zero-based numbering*) because they often think in terms of an index in a sequence.
 We learned that we access the first element of a Python sequence with the index 0, and this zero-based numbering hints at the representation of the actual sequence in the computer's memory.
 In sequences (e.g., a Python string), the first element is stored at the start of the string's storage (i.e., at offset 0 of the storage that holds the string).
 Similarly, the first hexadecimal pair in our hexdump is at offset 0.

 The second reason is simpler: Zero is a great place to start in counting if you realize that what comes before one of something is none of that thing!
 When we want to count something in code, we'll want to initialize our counting variable to 0.
-If you don't you'll be adding 1 to an unknown value in your counting variable!
+If you don't, you'll be adding 1 to an unknown value in your counting variable!

 Back to hexadecimal.
 "Hexa-" is a combining form that means six, and so you can think of hexadecimal as a number system with "six more things than ten."
 What symbols are used for these six extra things?
 Well, we have run out of single digits, and so convention has us use the first six letters of the English alphabet: A, B, C, D, E, F.[^fn8]